Cerebellum-Network/cere-ddc-sdk-js/packages/ddc-client/README.md

 ## Short introduction

 DEK is a data encryption key used to encrypt the data.
-EDEK is a encrypted data encryption key that is stored on DDC and used to share data (re-encrypt DEK per partner).
+EDEK is an encrypted data encryption key that is stored in DDC and used to share data (re-encrypt DEK per partner).

 DEK path is a hierarchical encryption path (e.g. /photos/friends) that is used to generate DEK recursively and share data on any level.
 Similar to directory based access.